cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 Outputs:

-- (proof, disclosed_msgs, disclosed_idxs) a tuple comprising from an
-                                          octet string, an array of
-                                          octet strings and an array of
-                                          non-zero integers; or INVALID.
+- proof an octet string, or INVALID.

 Parameters: